· 7 min read

 iOS 14 Opt-in-Rate Is Higher for Mobile Games

 Earlier this year, Apple released iOS 14.5.
 It was the dreaded update among all app developers, studios, and publishers.
-It meant that if you wanted to access a user’s mobile identifier (called IDFA), you had to specifically ask for their consent.
+If you wanted to access a user’s mobile identifier (IDFA), you had to ask for their consent specifically.

-If you’re not sure why this is important, the IDFA is basically used for advertising purposes.
-When Apple released the update, pretty much every user now needed to opt-in (rather than opt-out), which had a huge impact on advertising and ad revenue.
+If you’re unsure why this is important, the IDFA is used for advertising purposes.
+When Apple released the update, almost every user needed to opt-in (rather than out), hugely impacting advertising and ad revenue.
 (More about this here.)

-But we’ve been seeing some interesting findings around the opt-in rate for mobile games.
+But we’ve seen some interesting findings about mobile game opt-in rate.
 Which is what we’re going to cover in this blog.

 We have data on Opt-in Rates